Colonialism in destru(A)ction

 Design assistants: Mai Omer, Maya Ober, Amir Hallel,

-Publisher: © De-Colonizer, second and updated edition April 2017
+Publisher: © De-Colonizer, fifth and updated edition February 2022

 How to get the map?